SQream/sqream_docs/guides/features/data_clustering.rst

 For example, a table containing a date column whose values cover a whole month but each chunk on disk covers less than a specific day is considered clustered by this column.

-Good clustering has a significant positive impact on performance.
+Good clustering has a significant positive impact on query performance.

 When does clustering help?
 ===================================